ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

    packages.
 This avoids iteration in the stable release.
--  It is assumed that uploaders believe their changes are as risk free as possible, but this section is for demonstrating that some thought has been given to “expecting the unexpected”.
+-  It is assumed that uploaders believe their changes are as risk free as possible, but this section is for demonstrating that some thought has been given to "expecting the unexpected".
 This section goes along with the Test Plan section: while that one is for testing the specific bug being fixed in the upload, here is a place to give any additional test cases to help to ensure that there are no regressions in the update.
-Think “what if this change is wrong?
-How would that show up?” `1590321 <https://bugs.launchpad.net/bugs/1590321>`__ is an example of a simple fix with a legitimate regression analysis.
+Think "what if this change is wrong?
+How would that show up?" `1590321 <https://bugs.launchpad.net/bugs/1590321>`__ is an example of a simple fix with a legitimate regression analysis.
 -